 He also touted a scholarship program on Monday for high school girls in Virginia who plan to pursue STEM fields in college.
 It’s an effort to encourage young women, who increasingly make up a larger share of the workforce, to consider job skills applicable to growing industries.
 Scholarships are a great way of encouraging more people to follow their dreams.
+On top of this, there are a lot of new courses offered for teachers to keep up with new curriculums, such as these Dominican University of California courses for teachers that will cater to new STEM education and industries.
 As a lot of people can’t afford higher education, scholarships make it much more affordable for people to go to college.
 Whilst McAuliffe started a scholarship for young women to enter the STEM fields, other scholarships are available.
 Some people even start their own scholarships sometimes in honor of someone who has passed away.
 By using GoFundMe to fund the scholarships, people can help others get into colleges.
 Perhaps more people could help the educational system by creating their own scholarship.

 The program received over 500 applications this year.
 However, the impact so far is very small: Only five students received scholarships of $9,000.

 Right now, there are 5.4 million jobs open in the United States.
 That’snear a record high.
 On one hand it’s a good sign that employers are hiring.
 But the high number also indicates that employers can’t find people with the right skills, experts point out.

 “When it comes to new, unfilled jobs, there’s not enough skilled workers there,” Ahu Yildirmaz, chief economist at the payroll services firm ADP told CNNMoney at Milken.